EdgeFirstAI/documentation/docs/models/modelpack/tutorials/measurement_tape.md

 input_data = np.expand_dims(image, axis=0)
 ```

-with the tensor already prepared, we can run the infrence by calling:
+with the tensor already prepared, we can run the inference by calling:

 ```python
 # Call the Model